 You must have completed at least one year of study at your home institution to be eligible for exchange.

 The official teaching language for all classes is English.
 There is no requirement to demonstrate your level of English prior to joining the RCM exchange programme, but it is strongly recommended that you have a minimum standard of at least IELTS 5.5 (or equivalent) before arrival to enable you to participate fully in your course.

-There are specific requirements for non-EEA students on full year exchanges, who require a Tier 4 visa to study in the UK.
+There are specific requirements for non-EEA students on full year exchanges, who require a Student visa to study in the UK.

 How to apply

-Performers must submit a recording of approximately 20 minutes in duration.
-Video recordings are strongly preferred and are compulsory for Percussion applicants.
+Performers must submit a video recording of approximately 20 minutes in duration.

 Composers must prepare a portfolio of three contrasting works.
 Scores are required, and recordings may also be submitted if available.